Italian-American cuisine

 Italian-American cuisine (cucina italoamericana) is a style of Italian cuisine adapted throughout the United States.
-Italian-American food has been shaped throughout history by various waves of immigrants and their descendants, called Italian Americans.
+Italian-American cuisine was created primarily by Italian immigrants, and the cuisine has been shaped throughout the years by various waves of immigrants and their descendants, called Italian Americans.

-As immigrants from the different regions of Italy settled throughout the various regions of the United States, many brought with them a distinct regional Italian culinary tradition.
-Many of these foods and recipes developed into new favorites for the townspeople and later for Americans nationwide.
+As immigrants from the different regions of Italy settled throughout the various regions of the United States, many brought with them distinct regional Italian culinary traditions.
+Many of these foods and recipes developed into new favorites for the Italian immigrant and Italian-American communities, and, later, became embraced by Americans nationwide.

 Influences

-Italian-American food is based primarily on the culinary traditions of southern Italian immigrants, although a significant number of northern Italian immigrants also came to the United States and also influenced this style of cuisine to some extent.
+Italian-American food is based primarily on the culinary traditions of Southern Italian immigrants, although a significant number of Northern Italian immigrants also came to the United States and also influenced this style of cuisine to some extent.

 Italian-Americans often identify foods with their regional heritage.
-Southern Italian staples include dry pasta, tomato sauce, and olive oil, whereas northern Italian staples include foods such as risotto, white sauce, and polenta.
+Southern Italian staples include dry pasta, tomato sauce, and olive oil, whereas Northern Italian staples include foods such as risotto, white sauce, and polenta.

 Migration

 In the late 19th and early 20th century, the Italian poor suffered from severe food insecurity, from taxes, modernization (depriving them of feudal land access), and overpopulation.
 The non-landowning class survived on a mostly vegetarian diet consisting of hard bread and soups; meat, if any, was reserved for celebration.
 Partial knowledge of fine food trickled down from the rich from restaurants, despite the poor having little means to access them.

-Under this background, waves of Italians immigrated to the United States, mainly through Ellis Island.
+With this background, waves of Italians immigrated to the United States, mainly through Ellis Island.
 In the US, these immigrants found hard work, long hours, and cramped quarters; yet for the first time they were paid well enough to afford plenty of soft bread, flour, meat, cheese, eggs, and even olive oil, dry pasta, and cheese imported from Italy or the Italian diaspora in Argentina.
 Reacting to this newfound abundance, Italian-American cuisine shows two important characteristics: it heavily emphasizes the use of "rich ingredients" (meat, cheese, and eggs) compared to its Italian peasant counterpart, yet it retains a simple-to-prepare style characteristic of cucina povera (cuisine of the poor).
-The stereotypical Italian-American "red sauce" cuisine is, accordingly, a fusion of these characteristics with a southern Italian (chiefly Neapolitan and Sicilian cuisine) base.
-Immigrants from different regions of Italy also exchanged their regional recipes as they become neighbors.
+The stereotypical Italian-American "red sauce" cuisine is, accordingly, a fusion of these characteristics with a Southern Italian (chiefly Neapolitan and Sicilian cuisine) base.
+Immigrants from different regions of Italy also exchanged their regional recipes as they became neighbors.

 Northern Italians also left important marks on Italian-American cuisine.
 Two cheesemakers from Parma, Paolo Sartori and Count Julio Bolognaisi, took advantage of the milk supply in Wisconsin and produced Parmesan cheese.